 Buying luxury Cars for Mnangagwa, Chiwenga and Mohadi

-Kudakwashe Tagriwrei was reported to have bought luxury cars worth millions of dollars for Emmerson Mnangagwa, Constantino Chiwenga and Kembo Mohadi as well as for their wives and other top government officials.
+In October 2018 it was reported by the NewsDay that Kudakwashe Tagriwrei had bought luxury cars worth millions of dollars for Emmerson Mnangagwa, Constantino Chiwenga and Kembo Mohadi as well as for their wives and other top government officials.

 Another allegation levelled was that Tagwirei also used the same opportunity to import his three luxury cars duty-free.